 The economy plays a role in shaping your marketing budget, as well.

-Just peep the latest Fall 2023 CMO Survey that shows marketing budgets have shrunk to 10.6% (nearing pre-pandemic levels).
+Just peep this survey that shows marketing budgets have shrunk to 10.6% (nearing pre-pandemic levels).
 The growth in marketing spending has also slowed, with just a 2.6% increase in the past year.

-Sure, there’s an anticipated rebound of 7.2% on the horizon, but one thing’s certain: the economy is forcing brands to be more cautious and strategic with their marketing investments.
+Sure, there’s an anticipated rebound of more than 7% on the horizon, but one thing’s certain: the economy is forcing brands to be more cautious and strategic with their marketing investments.

 And it’s not just because it benefits them.
 Besides the obvious (driving sales), it’s in your best interest, too.
 Here’s why: